Ingo tetralogy: The Tide Knot

+The Tide Knot was published 2 May 2006.
+It received reviews from Booklist and Kirkus Reviews.
+The novel won the silver award for the 2006 Nestlé Children's Book Prize for children ages 9-11, and was longlisted for the 2007 Carnegie Medal.

-Sapphire now lives in St Pirans with her mother, Conor and Roger.
+In the novel, Sapphire now lives in St Pirans with her mother, Conor and Roger.
 Conor adapts easily to the new city life whilst Sapphire is becoming more withdrawn and turning to Ingo.
 One evening she walks Sadie down to the beach and leaves her, going into Ingo alone to meet Faro.
 When she comes back she finds Sadie in a terrible state and skips school the next day to take him to Granny Carne to see if Granny Carne can do anything for him.
 She stays overnight.
 While she is staying at Granny Carne's house she hears her name whispered in the language of Ingo.
 She follows it and finds her father, now one of the mer, in a river who had traveled all the way just to warn her that the tide knot is loose.

 Conor and Sapphire travel with Faro to meet his mentor, Saldowr.
 There Sapphire is whisked away from Faro and Conor by a rogue current into the deep with no knowledge with which way is up and which way is down.
 She is then brought back to lighter waters by a whale.
 There she meets up with Conor and Saldowr, but she cannot meet up with Faro because he is severely injured and rests in Saldowr's cave, a place where only the mer can entre.
 Conor inquires after his father and they learn that his father is married and has a child.
 Just before they leave they learn of the Tide Knot, which has become loose, and shortly after they arrive home it loosens completely; unleashing a terrible tidal wave that floods the town.

 She finds her mother and they, with Rainbow (Sapphire's somewhat strange friend) hide away in the attic.
 When they are all asleep Sapphire jumps out of the window and finds Faro with Conor.
 The currents under the flooded town are strong, and Sapphire gets slammed against a wall.
 They call Elvira, a healer.
 Once Sapphire is healed, they swim to Saldowr, who looks old and weak.
 The tide knot is undone and something else has broken out of its cage, and shattered the pieces.
 Sapphire, Conor, Elvira and Faro all find and put together the knot, sealing the Tide Knot back into its place.

 Sapphire and Conor go home to find it in tatters.
 They get to move back to their village and move back into their old house.